Mansourx83/BLoC-Training/README.md

 - **Counter App**: A basic Flutter application demonstrating the implementation of Bloc for simple state management.

+- **localization app**: This app allows users to seamlessly switch between English and Arabic languages and leverages SharedPreferences for persistent storage.
+By working on these projects, you'll gain practical experience in implementing Bloc and Cubit for state management in Flutter applications.

 ## Getting Started 🚀